On the Flipside

 While the planet looks pretty barren from these sprites, you're only seeing half the picture!

-Not included in these sprites are: platforms, enemies, and collectables.
+Not included in these pics are platforms, enemies, and collectables.

 As I made more screens, the guides got trickier to maintain.